raymondpang365/version-control-guide/chapter-2.md

 ❗**3 Things Never to do**
 🛑1. **Never** directly ```git push``` directly to Master, Release or Develop branch.
-🛑2. **Never** edit, add, remove any files directly in Master, Release or Develop branch in web editor.
-🛑3. **Never** use ``--force`` or ```-F``` argument in any scenarios.
+🛑2. **Never use web edtior** to edit, add, remove any files directly in Master, Release or Develop branch 🛑3. **Never** use ``--force`` or ```-F``` argument in any scenarios.
 (Seek helps from your teammates if you are stuck. **NEVER** try to use ```--force```).